This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 We have 25 netbooks available for all pupils.
 We have visiting teachers of PE, expressive arts and learning support as well as instrumental instructors for brass, woodwind and strings.
 We also hold regular assemblies.

-Parents are encouraged to be involved in their child's education through homework, meetings with staff and open evenings, which are held during the year.
+Parents are encouraged to be involved in their child's education through home learning and family learning opportunities, learning conversations and open evenings which are held during the year.

 The headteacher and staff are always willing to meet with parents to discuss any concerns which may arise.